-We award equity in the form of time- and performance-based RSUs under our Performance Accelerated Restricted Stock Program for 2019, or our 2019 PARS Program.
-The Compensation Committee implemented our 2019 PARS Program to reward our top talent for Company performance and incentivize them to remain with the Company.
-Our 2019 PARS Program is designed to encourage our executive staff and other selected top talent, including our NEOs, to focus on initiatives that promote the achievement of specified stock price targets and our long-term goals.
-The time-based vesting RSUs granted under our 2019 PARS Program vest in two equal installments on the first and second anniversaries of the grant date.
-The remaining RSUs granted under our 2019 PARS Program were generally eligible to vest on the first anniversary of the grant date based on either (i) the performance of our stock price or (ii) the achievement of CEO performance goals, in either case subject to continued service through the vesting date.
-If the stock price and CEO performance goals were not met, then the performance-based RSUs would not have vested and would have been forfeited.
-In addition, achievement of stock price and CEO performance goals would not have accelerated the vesting of the RSUs subject to time-based vesting.
+We awarded equity in 2021 in the form of time- and performance-based RSUs under our 2021 PARS Program.
+The Compensation Committee implemented our 2021 PARS Program to reward our top talent for Company performance and incentivize them to remain with the Company.
+Our 2021 PARS Program was designed to encourage our executive staff and other selected top talent, including our NEOs, to focus on initiatives that promote the achievement of specified near-term and long-term goals.
+The time-based RSUs granted under our 2021 PARS Program were generally eligible to vest on the first anniversaries of the grant date.
+The performance-based RSUs granted under our 2021 PARS Program were generally eligible to vest on the first anniversary of the grant date based on (i) the achievement of CEO performance goals and (ii) the achievement of the participant's individual performance goals, in neither case dependent upon the other and in both cases subject to continued service through the vesting date.
+If neither the CEO performance goals nor a participant's individual performance goals were met, then the performance-based RSUs would not have vested and would have been forfeited.
+In addition, achievement of CEO performance goals would not have accelerated the vesting of the RSUs subject to time-based vesting.

-The Compensation Committee decided to generally allocate 40% of the target value of each award to participants in the 2019 PARS Program in the form of time-based RSUs subject to a two-year vesting schedule, 30% of the target value of each award in the form of performance-based RSUs that vest based on specified increases in our stock price and 30% of the target value in the form of performance-based RSUs that vest based on achievement of the CEO performance goals.
-Actual achievement and vesting pursuant to the 2019 PARs Program is reflected in the table below:
+The Compensation Committee decided to generally allocate 40% of the aggregate target value of each NEO's equity awards granted under the 2021 PARS Program in the form of time-based RSUs subject to a two-year vesting schedule, 40% of such value in the form of performancebased RSUs that vest based on achievement of the CEO performance goals and the remaining 20% of such value in the form of performancebased RSUs that vest based on the achievement of the participant's individual performance goals.
+Actual achievement, as described in "Performance-Based RSUs Granted in 2021" below, and vesting pursuant to the 2021 PARS Program for our NEOs is reflected in the table below:

-2019 PARS Program Vesting in 2020 Vesting in 2021
+2021 PARS Program Vesting in 2022 Vesting in 2023

-Target % of Grant Actual % of Grant Target % of Grant Actual % of Grant
+Target % of Grant Actual % of Gran Target % of Grant Actual % of Grant

-Service for 2019 and 2020 20% 20% 20% 20%
+Service for 2021 and 2022 20% 20% 20% 20%

-CEO Goals for 2019 30 30 N/A
+CEO Goals for 2021 40 20 - N/A

-Stock Price Performance 30 60 N/A
+Individual Goals Performance 20 10-20% N/A

-Total 80% 110% 20% 20%
+Total 80% 50-60% 20% 20%

-The Compensation Committee determined an aggregate target award size for the equity incentive award for each NEO in 2019 based on our internal equity budget for grants for 2019, internal pay equity and the recommendations of our CEO.
-The Compensation Committee determined that this mix of time-based and performance-based RSUs for 2019 was appropriate to promote our retention, motivation and stockholder alignment goals.
-Mr. Ranhoff did not receive either a time-based RSU award or a performance-based RSU award in 2019 due to the grant of RSUs subject to time-based vesting that he received upon commencement of his service in December 2017.
+The Compensation Committee determined an aggregate target award size for the equity incentive award for each NEO in 2021 based on our internal equity budget for grants for 2021, internal pay equity and the recommendations of our CEO.
+The Compensation Committee determined that this mix of time-based and performance-based RSUs for 2021 was appropriate to promote retention, motivate executives and align pay with long-term shareholder value creation.

-Time-Based RSUs Granted in 2019.
-As described above, in March 2019, the Compensation Committee approved the grant of the following RSUs to the NEOs, eligible to vest based on continued service over two years, with 50% vesting on each of March 26, 2020 and March 26, 2021 as follows:
+Time-Based RSUs Granted in 2021.
+As described above, in July 2021, the Compensation Committee approved the grant of the following RSUs to the NEOs, eligible to vest based on continued service over two years, with 50% vesting on each of March 1, 2022 and March 1, 2023 as follows:

-Named Executive Officer Date of Grant Number of Shares Underlying Time-based Vesting RSUs
+Named Executive Officer Date of Grant Number of Shares Underlying Time-Based RSUs

-Badrinarayanan Kothandaraman 3/27/2019 120,000
+Badrinarayanan Kothandaraman 7/1/2021 40,000

-Eric Branderiz 3/27/2019 40,000
+Eric Branderiz 7/1/2021 22,000

-Jeff McNeil 3/27/2019 34,000
+Jeffrey McNeil 7/1/2021 20,000

-David Ranhoff (1)
+David Ranhoff 7/1/2021 16,000